nickgillian/grt/README.md

  ./example my_data.csv
 ```

-You can find several example CSV files and other datasets in the main GRT data directory.
+You can find several examples CSV files and other datasets in the main GRT data directory.

 ```C++
 //Include the main GRT header